March 12, 2024

 Site power infrastructure requirements

-Because DCFCs require ~10-20x or more power than a lower-end Level 2 charger, there is a risk that a site’s electrical infrastructure won’t be able to support more than 1 or 2 DCFCs.
-For example, if your power panel is rated for 1000A, it can support around 30 Level 2 chargers, but fewer than 8 DCFCs.
-Working with your utility to upgrade your site’s electrical infrastructure to support DCFCs can take 1-3 years.
+Because DCFCs require 10-20x more power than a lower-end Level 2 charger, there's a real risk that a site's electrical infrastructure can't support more than 1 or 2 DCFCs.
+If your power panel is rated for 1000A, it can support around 30 Level 2 chargers but fewer than 8 DCFCs.
+Working with your utility to upgrade your site's electrical infrastructure for DCFCs can take 1 to 3 years.

 Data reporting: state of charge and vehicle ID

-As discussed in Flipturn’s previous blog post, DCFCs provide more data than Level 2 chargers.
-Level 2 chargers are able to report real-time information about charging status, power usage, and cumulative energy usage across a charging session.
-However, they do not report which vehicle is charging at the charger; vehicle identity and state of charge information must come for vehicle telematics.
+As covered in our post on getting the most detailed data from your fleet EV chargers, DCFCs report more data than Level 2 chargers.
+Level 2 chargers report real-time charging status, power usage, and cumulative energy usage across a charging session.
+They do not report which vehicle is charging; vehicle identity and state of charge have to come from vehicle telematics.

-On the other hand, DCFCs report the ID of the vehicle plugged in, as well as the real-time state of charge of the vehicle.
-With this extra information, a charger management system such as Flipturn can predict when a vehicle will be fully charged, control charging speed based on vehicle identity or schedule, and more.
-This functionality is only possible on L2 chargers with data sources such as telematics or manual input to associate vehicle identity and state of charge with a charging session.
+DCFCs report the ID of the vehicle plugged in and the real-time state of charge of the vehicle.
+With this extra information, Flipturn's fleet charging management can predict when a vehicle will be fully charged, control charging speed based on vehicle identity or schedule, and more.
+This functionality is only possible on L2 chargers when telematics integrations or manual input associate vehicle identity and state of charge with a charging session.

 What’s right for your fleet?

-Because L2 chargers are much cheaper than DC fast chargers to purchase and install, they are often the most practical option.
-However, not all fleets can charge using L2 chargers: a L2 charger may not charge a vehicle quickly enough, and are impractical for many heavy duty vehicles.
+Because L2 chargers are much cheaper than DCFCs to purchase and install, they're often the most practical option.
+Not all fleets can charge using L2 chargers, though: an L2 charger may not charge fast enough, and they're impractical for many heavy-duty vehicles.

 You may opt for DCFCs if any of the following apply to your fleet.